triptesh1212/option-volatility/README.md

 ## Overview

-This project estimates **implied volatility (IV)** from live UK option chain data, constructs **volatility surfaces**, and backtests **IV-driven trading strategies**.
+This project estimates **implied volatility (IV)** from live EZU option chain data, constructs **volatility surfaces**, and backtests **IV-driven trading strategies**.
 It includes an interactive web app for visualizing volatility smiles, surfaces, and backtest performance.

 ---